Workplace Biodiversity Champion Inspires Us All to Do More

 Q: How have the events of the past year shifted our working style and blurred the lines further between our work and home lives?

-A: The reality is that our working lives have changed dramatically and quickly since March last year, most of us were sent home and had to work from there with no notice.
-For some this was easy, for those that already had the facilities to work from home and were already working from home some of the time, they were able to make this transition successfully, but for others, this was a lot more difficult.
+The reality is that our working lives have changed dramatically and quickly since March last year, Most of us were sent home and had to work from there with no notice.
+For some, this was easy; for those who already had the facilities to work from home and were already working from home some of the time, they were able to make this transition successfully, but for others, this was a lot more difficult.
 The reaction time for most businesses was dramatic they managed to mobilise this aspect quickly.

-This is not something you would do in a traditional office setting, where your day would be more structured, and you would leave the office a set time, probably commute and switch off before arriving home.
-In lockdown, this structure disappeared, and people started to not switch off, it was too easy to go back to the computer again later in the evening blurring the lines of work and home.
+This is not something you would do in a traditional office setting, where your day would be more structured and you would leave the office a set time, probably commute and switch off before arriving home.
+In lockdown, this structure disappeared, and people started to not switch off, It was too easy to go back to the computer later in the evening, blurring the lines of work and home.

 Veritas_019

-A: One benefit of working from home is having more control over our lives, more time in the morning and at the end of the day.
-This was a novelty factor for many of us at first, we suddenly had some extra time to do other things, like having breakfast with our family, running, or exercising when we wanted to.
-People have enjoyed the choice and flexibility, for example being able to do the school run, run errands, and attend appointments, which is much easier to fit in when you are working from home and has made work-life balance easier to manage.
+A: One benefit of working from home is having more control over our lives and more time in the morning and at the end of the day.
+This was a novelty factor for many of us at first; we suddenly had some extra time to do other things, like having breakfast with our family, running, or exercising when we wanted to.
+People have enjoyed the choice and flexibility, for example, being able to do the school run, run errands, and attend appointments, which is much easier to fit in when you are working from home and has made work-life balance easier to manage.
 People want choice and flexibility.

 I do believe that home life should be sacred and respected.
-Work has its place and home has its place, and we need to have downtime and need to relax, it is essential for our wellbeing.
-Richard Branson once famously said “happy employees = happy clients = happy shareholders” and it is very true.
+Work has its place and home has its place, and we need to have downtime and relax; it is essential for our wellbeing.
+Richard Branson once famously said, “happy employees = happy clients = happy shareholders,” and it is very true.

-If we are happy, we are our performance is going to be better.
+If we are happy, our performance is going to be better.

 hermes2